awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Amazon Connect Wisdom \(Preview\)<a name="december20-wisdom"></a>

 Added Amazon Connect Wisdom \(Preview\), which enables agents to search and find content across multiple repositories, such as frequently asked questions \(FAQs\), wikis, articles, and step\-by\-step instructions for handling different customer issues\.
-For more information, see [Amazon Connect Wisdom: Get the content you need](amazon-connect-wisdom.md)\.
+For more information, see [Deliver information to agents using Amazon Connect Wisdom](amazon-connect-wisdom.md)\.

 ### Amazon Connect with Apple Business Chat \(Preview\)<a name="december20-applebusinesschat"></a>